 Each mentorship begins with an orientation at the lab, where students meet the Magnet Lab researchers who will be their mentors.
 For the rest of the semester, students spend every Friday morning in a laboratory setting working on a science project.
 The 10-week experience culminates in a public presentation of their research attended by lab scientists and researchers, teachers, parents and the general public.

-Due to the ongoing COVID-19 Pandemic, the 2020 Middle School Mentorship program will be a virtual program.
+Due to the ongoing COVID-19 Pandemic, the 2021 Middle School Mentorship program will be a hybrid program.
 The program will include:

 - Online collaboration with a STEM mentor and a pair of participating students